 We have various financial instruments we must measure at fair value on a recurring basis, including certain marketable securities and derivatives.
-See Footnote 15.
-Fair Value of Financial Instruments for further information.
+See Note 13 for further information.
 We also apply the provisions of fair value measurement to various nonrecurring measurements for our financial and nonfinancial assets and liabilities.